solid/team/tasks/meeting-organization.md

 ## Responsibilities

-Members of the Meeting Organization Task are responsible for organizing meetings.
+Members of the Meeting Organization Task Force are responsible for organizing meetings.
 This includes sending calendar invites, messages, and emails to update members of reoccurring and special meetings.
 It also includes ensuring that meeting minutes are recorded in the [meetings folder](/meetings/).

-## Task Members
+## Task Force Members

 * Jackson Morgan (Lead)